 hand-dyed japanese cottons

 A true Japanophile, I love to visit Japan and import vintage yukata cottons.
-My inventory to date includes over 550 bolts of different patterned cottons from the 1960s through to the 1990s.
+My inventory to date includes over 950 bolts of different patterned cottons from the 1960s through to the 1990s.
 About 500 of those bolts are available online.

-My shop in the Ballard neighborhood of Seattle is a great place to see the whole collection.
-Please make an appointment to visit by emailing: email@example.com
+My brick-and-mortar shop in the Ballard neighborhood of Seattle is a great place to see the whole collection.

 Please contact patricia to make an appointment to visit the shop.

 Or visit Okan Arts Shop online +shop now